 Get moving.
 Exercise isn’t just for the young.
 Seniors can not only dramatically improve their health by committing to fitness, they can dramatically improve their balance.
 Just 30 minutes of exercise a day can help you keep steady footing when you’re in your home.
 So go for a walk, take a water aerobics class, or find a fitness program that suits you.

-Whether you’re hoping to prevent a fall, or trying to insure one doesn’t reoccur, simple fall prevention is something all seniors should know.
+Whether you’re hoping to prevent a fall, or trying to ensure one doesn’t reoccur, simple fall prevention is something all seniors should know.